lucio1907/Ecommerce-React/README.md

 This project use this libraries: Styled-Components for styles, Tailwind CSS to complement styled-components, Font Awesome for icons and Sweet Alert for alerts.

 ## 👨🏻‍💻 Functionalities:
-1- Button Detail to see the details of a product, using useState(Hook) to control the states of the application.
+1- Button Detail to see the details of a product, using useState(Hook) for control the states of the application.

-2- React Router Dom for the routes of application, this library its perfect to prevent the refresh of app when you change between categories also offer us useParams(Hook) for make dynamic routes.
+2- React Router Dom for the routes of application, this library its perfect to prevent the refresh of app when you change between categories, also offer us useParams(Hook) for make dynamic routes.

 3- Counter for increase or decrease items in cart.